-Ball Park franks come eight to a package and were adored for their meaty flavor and classic texture.
-Not quite as juicy as Nathan's, but these franks also grilled well.
+Ball Park franks were adored for their meaty flavor and classic texture.
+Not quite as juicy as Nathan’s, but these franks also grilled well.
 Ball Park franks were just shorter than the hot dog bun, but not by much.
 Overall, they were a total crowd pleaser.

 If you’ve got kiddos: Oscar Meyer Cheese Dogs

 The well-loved hot dog of my youth, filled with creamy cheese product.
 This was a hit with all the kid tasters.
 My 9-year-old niece, who swears she just doesn’t like hot dogs, actually enjoyed eating these.
 Bonus: These dogs come 10 to a resealable package.

-Sabrett's is a well-loved New York hot dog with a cult following.
+Sabrett's is a well-loved New York hot dog with a loyal following.
 I was surprised to see it at the market in Atlanta.
 Some research suggests that Sabrett's only sells their hot dogs with casing to select New York hot dog vendors, so we tasted only the skinless.
 These dogs scored high in juicy, beefy flavor, but lacked the snappy texture loved by tasters.
 These dogs didn't score well in the grill category.

 These dogs were also noted for their beefy taste and nice snap, but the big surprise was how well they performed on the grill.
-They plumped without bursting and had beautiful grill marks with just two minutes on each side.
-They also fit well in the buns, even though they're not marketed as bun-sized.
+They plumped without bursting and got beautiful grill marks with just two minutes on each side.
+They also fit well in the buns, even though they’re not marketed as bun-sized.

 If you’re a sophisticated eater: Ball Park’s Ball Park Finest